IdreesInc/Monocraft/README.md

 - Programming ligatures!
   - Add some spice to your programming life with all new ligature characters
   - Arrows now look like arrows and comparison operators are easier to see at a glance
+- Enchantment language support!
+  - Type in the "standard galactic alphabet" used by Minecraft for enchantment table text
+  - Perfect for enchanting your code with Bane of Arthropods!

 ## Glyphs